devdarsh8/devdarsh8/README.md

 ---

-### 🔧 Current Projects

-- **AI-Driven Edge IoT Health Monitoring for Elderly Care**
-  Developing a wearable solution integrating CGM, SpO2, and fall detection sensors.
-- **GitHub Portfolio Projects**
-  Building impactful Java Spring Boot projects and deploying them for practical use cases.

----

 ### 🏆 Certifications

 - IBM AI Developer Professional Certificate
-- Introduction to Programming the Internet of Things (IoT) Specialization (Coursera)

 ---

 ### 🌟 What I'm Looking For

-I am seeking opportunities to contribute to **cloud-based projects** and **Microsoft Azure roles**.
+I am seeking Software Development Roles where I can apply my expertise in Java Spring Boot and Backend Development to contribute to impactful and scalable solutions.
-Aspiring to join a product-based company where innovation meets scalability.

 ---
 ### 🌟 LeetCode Progress